Email FacebookTwitterMenu burgerClose thin

-The 2025 tax law signed by President Trump, known as the One Big Beautiful Bill Act, preserves the existing capital gains tax structure, keeping long-term rates at 0%, 15% and 20%.
-Although the law leaves capital gains brackets unchanged, it creates the “Trump Account,” a new savings vehicle for children.
-Enacted as part of a broader extension of the Tax Cuts and Jobs Act (TCJA), the legislation keeps most rules for taxing investment profits in place.
+The 2025 tax legislation signed into law by President Trump, commonly referred to as the One Big Beautiful Bill Act, largely preserves the existing capital gains tax framework.
+Long-term capital gains rates remain set at 0%, 15% and 20%, with no changes to the underlying brackets.
+While the law leaves capital gains taxation intact, it introduces the “Trump Account,” a new tax-advantaged savings vehicle designed for children.
+Enacted as part of a broader extension of provisions from the Tax Cuts and Jobs Act, the legislation maintains continuity in how investment gains are taxed while adding targeted savings incentives.

 A financial advisor can help position your portfolio strategically for future tax changes.
 Connect with an advisor today.